jason-johnson/terraform-provider-namep/docs/data-sources/azure_caf_types.md

 set to true in the provider, it will be used regardless of the value in the data source.
 There will, however, be no conflict between the provider `static` field and the `version` field in this datasource (it will be ignored).

 The purpose of this data source is for creating the types to to be passed to the `types` parameter in the [namep_configuration](configuration.md) data source.
 Alternatively, it could be assigned to a `locals` variable to add other types for the `types` parameter.

+## Version Compatibility

+**Important**: When using specific Azure CAF versions with this data source, be aware that Azure CAF version `v1.2.29` or earlier will not include all available Azure resource types.
+To have complete Azure resource type coverage, you must either:

+- Avoid specifying the `version` parameter to get the latest Azure CAF types, or
+- Specify Azure CAF version `v1.2.30` or later or
+- Use version 2.1.* of this provider

 ## Default Selector